arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 #### From Serial to Monitor

-Starting with **Arduino App Lab 0.7.0**, the UNO Q fully supports legacy `Serial` communication for debugging.
+Starting with version 0.55.0 of the **Arduino UNO Q Board** platform, the UNO Q fully supports legacy `Serial` communication for debugging.
 You can now use `Serial.print()` and `Serial.println()` commands to display data, sensor readings, or any other messages directly in the _Arduino App Lab Console_, just as you would with other Arduino boards.

 ```cpp
 void setup() {